BRUHItsABunny/gOkHttp/README.md

 ## Usage

-There is a file filled with examples [here](https://github.com/BRUHItsABunny/gOkHttp/blob/master/lib_test.go) and the you ccan find the Go docs [here](https://pkg.go.dev/github.com/BRUHItsABunny/gOkHttp)
+There is a file filled with examples [here](https://github.com/BRUHItsABunny/gOkHttp/blob/master/lib_test.go), and you can find the Go docs [here](https://pkg.go.dev/github.com/BRUHItsABunny/gOkHttp)

 ## Contributions